YuruYuri: Amusement Club

-Akari's pink-haired classmate.
+Chinatsu is Akari's classmate.
 Originally interested in joining the Tea Ceremony Club, she ends up joining the Amusement Club because the former club was already disbanded.
 Kyōko, who has a crush on her due to her resemblance to the anime character Mirakurun, often pursues her.
 However, Chinatsu herself has a passionate crush on Yui, whom she looks up to and often fantasizes about.
 While generally cute, benevolent, and overly happy, especially in Yui's presence, she can sometimes be selfish and occasionally show dark thoughts.
 Her lack of artistic skills can be quite disturbing to others and frequently leaves them horrified and in shock whenever she tries to draw something.